Coherent (COHR)

 Coherent Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Coherent’s ROIC decreased by 4.6 percentage points annually over the last few years.
+Over the last few years, Coherent’s ROIC averaged 2.8 percentage point decreases each year.
 If its returns keep falling, it could suggest its profitable growth opportunities are drying up.
 We’ll keep a close eye.

 10. Balance Sheet Assessment